ViggoValfridsson/dotfiles/README.md

 This allows you to restore your previous configuration if needed.

 **Disclaimer:**
 This script modifies files in your home directory.
-While it attempts to back up existing files before replacing them, use it at your own risk and review the script before running it.
-It is primarily intended for my own personal use when bootstrapping new machines.
+Review it before running.

 ## Programs

-I don't guarantee that this list will be kept up to date, but here is a non-exhaustive list of applications with configs in this repo
+Non-exhaustive list of configured applications:

 * GDB
 * Zsh